Dylan-Standen/Estimating-the-Volume-of-an-n-sphere-using-Monte-carlo-methods/README.md

-# Estimating the Volume of an n-sphere using Monte carlo methods
+# Estimating the Volume of an n-sphere using Monte Carlo methods

-The main aim of this project was to quickly form a Monte carlo estimator for the volume of an n-sphere.
+The main aim of this project was to quickly form a Monte Carlo estimator for the volume of an n-sphere.
 This is something I had done during my degree in my mandatory computational physics course.
 However, I had lost the code.
 So, I thought it would be a good exercise to code another one quickly in Jupyter.
 In this read-me I'll also go over the theory behind the code.

 The theory is rather simple.
 We take $N$ random vectors $\boldsymbol{X}$ which are uniformly distributed within the interval $[-1,1]^n$, where $n$ is the dimension of the cube.
 We then find all the vectors that lay inside our sphere by demanding: